joumanam/FSW-Assignments/joumana_facebook/readme.md.txt

 - The add friends (API only, no front-end).
 - The edit profile page (front-end only).

-- Pending requests (Not implemented).
-- Block users (Not implemented).
-- Notifications (Not implemented).

 N.B:The home page is actually the "Find Friends" page (or the search page).